dencoderexe/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic-Tac-Toe game made in C programming language.
-Graphics is realized by “ncurses” library.
+Tic-Tac-Toe game written in C with GUI implemented using “ncurses” library.

 ## The game features:
 - console-based user interface